Asymptotic-Type Dimension Bounds through Combinatorial Approaches: Introduction

+The purpose of this paper is to develop a probabilistic proof framework for sharp and growth-controlled large-scale dimension bounds.
+Our approach is based on padded decompositions, randomized ball carving on net graphs, and the Lov\'asz Local Lemma.
+It is inspired by recent work of Bernshteyn and the first-named author \cite{BY23} on graphs, but is adapted here to metric and metric measure spaces.

-We now incorporate measures into our setting.
-A triple $(X,\dist,\meas)$ is called a \emphd{metric measure space} if $(X,\dist)$ is a complete, separable metric space and $\meas$ is a \emph{nontrivial} Borel measure on $X$ with full support.
-By ``nontrivial,'' we mean that there exists some ball $B \subset X$ for which $0<\meas(B)<\infty$.
-We say $\meas$ is \emphd{volume doubling} (and correspondingly that $X$ is a volume doubling space) if there exists a constant $\cd \ge 1$ such that for any $x \in X$ and any $r > 0$, we have
+A triple $(X,\dist,\meas)$ is called a \emphd{metric measure space} if $(X,\dist)$ is a complete, separable metric space and $\meas$ is a nontrivial Borel measure on $X$ with full support.
+By ``nontrivial'' we mean that there exists a ball $B\subset X$ such that $0<\meas(B)<\infty$.
+We say that $\meas$ is \emphd{volume doubling} if there exists a constant $\cd\ge 1$ such that for every $x\in X$ and every $r>0$,

 The constant $\cd$ is called the \emphd{volume doubling constant}.

-Any complete doubling metric space admits a nontrivial volume doubling Borel measure \cites{DoublingCpt,DoublingNoncpt}.
-Conversely, any metric measure space with a volume doubling measure is metric doubling.
-In view of this relation, Theorem \ref{thm:double} should have a analogous version for metric measure spaces with the volume doubling constant replacing the metric doubling constant.
+Our first main result is the following sharp bound.

 \begin{theorem} Let $(X,\dist,\meas)$ be a metric measure space.
 If $\meas$ is volume doubling with doubling constant $\cd$, then

 \end{theorem}